Shaun Derry

-Shaun Peter Derry (born 6 December 1977) is an English former professional footballer and manager who was most recently a first team coach for Premier League club Crystal Palace.
+Shaun Peter Derry (born 6 December 1977) is an English former professional footballer and manager.

 He previously managed Notts County and Cambridge United, and played for Crystal Palace, Leeds United and Queens Park Rangers among other clubs.
 Derry was known for his hard-tackling and aggressive midfield style, and was primarily a defensive midfielder but could also play at right-back.

 Playing career

 Early career

 Born in Nottingham, Derry started his career at Notts County as a trainee before being bought by Sheffield United in 1998 for a fee of £700,000.
 He scored once during his spell at Sheffield United, his goal coming in the FA Cup against Rushden & Diamonds.

 Portsmouth

 Derry was sold to Portsmouth in 2000 for £300,000.
 He was a regular in the side under both Tony Pulis and Steve Claridge before being made team captain by Graham Rix.
 After Rix's departure, Derry was amongst the many players deemed surplus to requirements by new manager Harry Redknapp in summer 2002 rebuilding and was sold to Crystal Palace for £400,001.
 He scored only once during his spell at Portsmouth, his goal coming in a crucial win over against West Bromwich Albion.